Entire graduating class at California charter school accepted into 4-year universities

 The Boyle Heights school is in the middle of one of the densest populations of Latino families that live at or below the poverty level in the nation.

-The majority of seniors who will be attending college next year will be the first in their families to do so, the school said, and many are the first in their families to graduate from high school at all.
+The majority of seniors who will be attending college next year will be the first in their families to do so, the school said.
+Many are the first in their families to graduate from high school at all.

 Hector Alvarado, the principal at Collegiate, said he was honored and humbled to have been part of the journey of these graduating seniors, saying he has no doubt that they will “help solve some of the biggest, toughest problems our society faces today.”